Six Tips for Business Finances

 You can keep many business transactions in electronic form, but paper records are better than nothing.

-We use technology for submission of source documentation.
-Our preferred app is called DEXT, which when installed on your phone can take photos of your receipts and then talk to your Xero, keeping everything seamless and paperless.
+We use an app called DEXT, which when installed on your phone can take photos of your receipts and then talk to your Xero software, keeping everything seamless and paperless.
 You also have the option of emailing bills and invoices to the software, meaning there is no need to keep your filing anywhere else!

 A basic principle of bookkeeping is that you should always know how much is coming IN to your business.
 How much are you billing?
 How much cash is coming in from customers or clients who are buying your products or services?
 If customers don't pay at the time of purchase, some of your cash flow is coming from collections of accounts receivable.